-

 • co-ordinate the development of expertise in supervision and research culture by the Faculty’s staff;

-• advise the Pro-Vice Chancellor and Executive Dean of Faculty on the effective deployment of the Faculty’s resources in PGR and research culture activities. - These terms of reference lead to the business of the PGRSG falling within the following areas of activity:
+• advise the Pro-Vice Chancellor and Executive Dean of Faculty on the effective deployment of the Faculty’s resources in PGR and research culture activities.

 • University codes and other advice;